Route: London Brussels Amsterdam Hamburg Copenhagen Berlin Krakow Warsaw Vilnius Riga Tallinn Helsinki St Petersburg Yaroslavl Moscow

 Head to Riga next; its distinctive Soviet influences feel much more Eastern European, with plenty of architectural and cultural contrasts between the old and the new.
 Be sure not to miss Riga TV Tower which is the tallest tower in the whole of the EU and the third tallest in Europe.
 Be sure to take a trip up to the machine room near the top (over 300m high) and admire the incredible views of the city and beyond.

 Tallinn is next on the agenda to round off the Baltic part of your trip, although the city’s Old Town has plenty of Scandinavian influence, as well as Slavic style – think a cross between Stockholm and St Petersburg.
-It’s also full of trendy cafes and bars, with a blossoming foodie scene to check out, rivalling that of any other European hipster capital.
+It’s also full of trendy cafes and bars, with a blossoming foodie scene to check out, rivalling that of any other European capital.

 Explore the spires and palaces of St Petersburg, and lose yourself in the fairytale landscapes of the City of the Tsars.
 Discover the beautiful National Ballet, Winter Palace and Catherine Park – we couldn’t think of a better way to escape reality for a while!
 Walk along the harbour in the midnight sun – during May and June the legendary “White Nights” play host to a huge variety of concerts and shows throughout the city.